Chanakya-dev/DSA/JavaBasics1.md

 }
 ```
 ### Explanation
-##Splitting and Expanding Words:
+## Splitting and Expanding Words:

-The input string encryptedMessage is split into individual words.
+- The input string encryptedMessage is split into individual words.
-Each word is processed in the expandWord method to expand sequences like a3 to aaa.
+- Each word is processed in the expandWord method to expand sequences like a3 to aaa.

 ## Expanding Characters:

--The expandWord method goes through each character in the word.
+- The expandWord method goes through each character in the word.

--If a digit is found, it repeats the previous character the specified number of times.
+- If a digit is found, it repeats the previous character the specified number of times.

--This handles the compression format like a3 or hel2o.
+- This handles the compression format like a3 or hel2o.

 ## Reversing Words:

--After expanding each word, the list of expanded words is reversed to restore the original order of the sentence.
+- After expanding each word, the list of expanded words is reversed to restore the original order of the sentence.

 ## Joining and Returning:

--The reversed list of expanded words is then joined back into a single string with spaces between words.
+- The reversed list of expanded words is then joined back into a single string with spaces between words.

 Example Test Cases
--Input: seaside the to sent be to ne2ds army ten of team a
+- Input: seaside the to sent be to ne2ds army ten of team a

--Output: a team of ten army needs to be sent to the seaside
+- Output: a team of ten army needs to be sent to the seaside

  - Input: a3b4q2i abcd2 abc